isg/rdio/README.md

 artist.

 To throttle the requests my script makes to Rdio, you should expect this to process to take awhile.
-1,000 songs might take 3-5 minutes.
-Of course, this is only slow the first time.
-If you do it frequently, each time only takes as long as the number of songs you've added to your collection since your last run.
+1,000 songs will take about 5 minutes.
+Of course, the script only updates unsynced songs, so if run it frequently, it should run fairly quickly.
+The page will refresh when it's all done.

 ### How It Works ###